Nimble Freelancer

 How to Change Mouse Direction on Dual Monitors? – Screenshots with Detail

-If you’re using a Windows PC and have two monitors hooked up, you may have noticed that your mouse pointer appears on the wrong screen.
+If you’re using a Windows PC and have two monitors hooked up, you may have noticed that your mouse pointer appears on the wrong screen or the mouse is moving in the wrong direction between screens.
 This can be frustrating if you’re trying to work on a project and your mouse keeps disappearing off the edge of the screen.
-In this article, we’ll show you how to change the dual monitor mouse direction to appear on the correct screen.
+This article will show you how to change the dual monitor mouse direction to appear on the correct screen.

 Mouse direction Dual Monitors Problem